pivotal-cf/on-demand-service-broker/system_tests/README.md

 Running the tests:
 - Locally
-  - These tests require cf cli v8, tests may fail under older cli versions.
+  - These tests require cf cli v6, tests may fail under newer cli versions.
   - The system tests require a cf-redis-example-app is cloned locally in ~/workspace/cf-redis-example-app.
   - The system tests require a cf-kafka-example-app is cloned locally in ~/workspace/cf-kafka-example-app.
   - Running these tests are time-consuming, and it may be prudent to only run the system tests relevant to the feature you are working on.